hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ---

+TDOD: Add Ledger ID to the vote transaction.
+TODO: Create re-generation of the ledger ID in the same network, queue of ledger ids by round with optional signature.
+TODO: Create a way to export and import network settings.
+TODO: Auto generate the `tssEncryptionKey`

+TODO: Vote vector is on sequence order not share index order.

 ## Summary

 This proposal is for the integration of a threshold signature scheme into the consensus nodes to create a